vaibhavgits/aws-certification-cloud-practitioner-notes/notes/ec2/README.md

 - 5: generation of the instance (AWS improve them over time)
 - 2xlarge: the size of the instance.
 (Memory, CPU, etc... )

-There are a few [instance types](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html):
+There are a few [instance types]([https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html](https://aws.amazon.com/ec2/instance-types/)):

 **General Purpose**:

 - Great for a diversity of workloads such as web services and code repositories.
 - Use cases: Small and midsize databases, Data processing tasks that require additional memory, Caching fleets.
 - This one have a good balance between the compute, memory and networking.
-- t2.micro is an example
+- Instance Class: T and M. e.g. t2.micro

 **Compute Optimized**:

 - Great for compute-intensive workloads that require high performance processors.